gparmer/ANRsim/02_changing_meta/article.md

 4. Day Job can replace Lucky Find in both Prepaid and ProCons decks.
 In such cases, the credit efficiency is relatively unchanged, but the gain in influence is paid for in quality draw efficiency (around 0.2 quality draws per click less).
 5. Comparing Day Job to when Lucky Find hit the meta, we see that its impact is a little more nuanced.
 It doesn't represent the credit per click efficiency increase that Lucky Find did.
 However, the increase it does provide is over *an already amazing economic engine*.
 Runners are being given beast-mode economies.
 The trade-off is in quality draw efficiency which is negatively offset by 0.1 to 0.2 quality draws per click.
 An intriguing possibility is to replace Lucky Finds with Day Jobs to gain three influence.
 Credit efficiency increases, while quality draw efficiency is somewhat negatively offset.
 This effectively trades influence for draw efficiency, which might be appropriate in some decks (i.e. those with many tutors...otherwise known as Prepaid Kate).

 That's it for this installment.
 The next installment will investigate all aspects of the newly forming Anarch economies.
-No longer will Anarchs be credit and draw starved.
+No longer will Anarchs be credit and draw starved!

+## Improvements for the Future

+I've received a great many suggestions for how to improve the analysis in the future.
+Most good answers start with questions, and these include:

+- How can we take tempo and opportunity cost into account?
+The cost of event cards doesn't impact the curves if they never go below the event's cost.
+In the event economies, if we never go below 5 credits, then we never see the downside of Sure Gamble's cost.
+- Is there a way to investigate "quality credits" in addition to quality draws?
+This is related to the previous question and might factor into the credit curve the cost of cards.
+- What about programs?
+How does playing them impact this analysis?
+- Can we study consistency as a whole?
+- What about my economic package of X, Y, and Z?

+I believe that all of these considerations can be taken into account.
+For the time being, I'm looking at the simpler questions (that there isn't a preexisting answer to), and with time, I'll develop the software to consider more of the depths of the game.
+To state it in another way, I'm constantly look at a way to increase the complexity of the model of the game, while keeping the simulation tractable.
+Please keep the suggestions coming.